-In this paper, we present a new method which is based on the harmonic conjugate function and properties of quadrilaterals, which together form the foundation of our numerical algorithm.
-The algorithm is based on solving numerically the Laplace equation subject to Dirichlet-Neumann mixed-type boundary conditions.
+In this paper, we present a new method for constructing numerical conformal mappings.
+The method is based on the harmonic conjugate function and properties of quadrilaterals, which together form the foundation of our numerical algorithm.
+The algorithm is based on solving numerically the Laplace equation subject to Dirichlet-Neumann mixed-type boundary conditions, which is described in [15].
+To the best of our knowledge, this is the first attempt to construct conformal mappings by using hp-FEM.
+It should be noted, that the presented method is not restricted to polygonal domains, and can be used with domains with curvilinear boundary as well.